arimue/PlanetScope_landslide_tracking/tutorial/Tutorial1_Data_Search.md

 ## Step 6: Download your data via the [Planet Explorer](https://www.planet.com/explorer/)

-As mentioned earlier, I recommend to visually inspect the suggested scenes in the [Planet Explorer](https://www.planet.com/explorer/) before downloading them to ensure that your AOI is completely cloud free.
+As mentioned earlier, I recommend to visually inspect the suggested scenes in the [Planet Explorer](https://www.planet.com/explorer/) to ensure that your AOI is completely cloud free.
 Then download the data.
-From the available rectified assets (L3B), I always chose Surface Reflectance – 4 band.
+For L3B, I worked with Surface Reflectance – 4 band from the rectified assets.